-From the costumes to the candy to the ghosts and goblins, Halloween is one of the most exciting holidays for students, and there are so many fun ways to incorporate it into your classroom in any grade level or subject area!
+From the costumes to the candy to the ghosts and goblins, Halloween is one of the most exciting holidays for students, and there are so many fun ways to incorporate it into your teaching for any grade level or subject area!

-Use these Halloween activities to engage your students for the holiday.
-Consider supplementing them with healthy treats for your students along with spooky music.
-Note that these activities are geared mostly toward elementary school students, though they can be adapted for any grade level through middle school!
+Use these Halloween activities for elementary students to engage them for the holiday.
+Consider supplementing these activities with healthy treats for your students along with spooky music.
+Note that while these activities are geared mostly toward elementary school students, they can be adapted for any grade level through middle school!

 1. Read Halloween Books